Jury: Kevin Spacey didn't molest actor Anthony Rapp in 1986

 The verdict in the civil trial came with lightning speed.
 Jurors at a federal court in New York deliberated for a little more than an hour before deciding that Rapp hadn't proven his allegations.

-When the verdict was read, Spacey dropped his head.
-Then he hugged lawyers and others before leaving the courtroom.
+When the verdict was read, Spacey dropped his head, then hugged his lawyers.
+He didn't speak to reporters as he left the courthouse.

+“We’re very grateful to the jury for seeing through these false allegations,” said his attorney, Jennifer Keller.

+“What’s next is Mr. Spacey is going to be proven that he’s innocent of anything he’s been accused of.
+That there was no truth to any of the allegations,” she added, a reference to other sexual misconduct claims against the actor, including criminal charges in England.

 Rapp testified that he wriggled away and fled as an inebriated Spacey asked if he was sure he wanted to leave.